Program

 14:00

-Europe is unlocking new competitive advantages in AI by opening access to high-quality media, cultural, and linguistic datasets.
-More…
+competitive advantages in AI by opening access to high-quality media, cultural, and linguistic datasets.

 than 30 million digitised works from Europe’s cultural institutions will be made available for AI development, and new cooperation with public broadcasters will create opportunities for AI-driven archive restoration, content enrichment, and advanced multilingual media services.
 The development of the European common language data space and ALT-EDIC further accelerates progress.
 By crowdsourcing domain-specific datasets, including rare and smaller languages, Europe positions itself to build large language models that reflect its full linguistic diversity.
 The session will show how these data resources can create a thriving ecosystem where media organisations, cultural institutions, researchers, and SMEs collaborate to build world-leading, trustworthy AI.